MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

 ### Store passwords in your Azure Key Vault

-To upload secrets or passwords to the Azure key vault and grant access permissions to Fraud Protection, follow these steps.
+To upload secrets or passwords to the Azure Key Vault and grant access permissions to Fraud Protection, follow these steps.

 1. Sign in to the [Azure portal](https://portal.azure.com/#home) using your tenant credentials.
 1. You can use an existing key vault, or create a new key vault by following the instructions in [Quickstart: Create a key vault using the Azure portal](/azure/key-vault/general/quick-create-portal).
 Ensure that **Get** and **List** are selected in the secret permissions.
 1. In the left navigation pane, select **Secrets**, and then select **Generate/Import**.
 1. On the **Create a secret** page, enter a name for your secret.
 The secret value should be the password for the web URL that you want to connect to using external calls.
 1. Enter information in the required fields, and then select **Create**.
-Copy and save the secret identifier because you'll need it when setting up the external call in the Fraud Protection portal.
+Copy and save the secret identifier to use later when setting up the external call in the Fraud Protection portal.
 1. In the left navigation pane, under **Settings**, select **Access Policies**, and then select **Add new access policy**.
 1. In the **Secret Permissions** section, select the **Get** and **List** checkboxes.
 1. In the **Principal** and **Authorized application** fields, search for **Dynamics 365 Fraud Protection**, and then select **Select**.